-Feed turtles in Hikkaduwa
+Swim with turtles in Hikkaduwa

 The south coast of Sri Lanka is a beach lovers paradise.
-There are wide opened palm fringed beaches alongside tropical coral reefs teeming with life.
+There are wide opened palm fringed beaches alongside tropical coral reefs teeming with wildlife.
 There are a few very tame and rather well fed green turtle’s that have made the beach at Hikkaduwa their home.
 There’s no need for a snorkel really as the chirpy turtles come right into the shallows looking for helpful tourist to bring them tasty seaweed from the nearby reef shelf.

 I use this camera for all of my nature photography and it has never let me down in 5+ years of hiking through mountains, jungles and deserts.
 I’d highly recommend it for a compact hard wearing camera that gets as good close ups as the chunky DSLR’s.